department-of-veterans-affairs/vagov-content/pages/careers-employment/veteran-owned-business-support.md

 <br>
 <span id="business-how">

-## How do I register my small business?
+## How do I register my business as a VOSB or SDVOSB?

-To register as a VOSB or SDVOSB, you’ll need to apply through the Vets First Verification Program. <br>
+You’ll need to apply through the Vets First Verification Program. <br>
 [Apply online](https://www.vip.vetbiz.va.gov/)

 Our VA-certified Verification Assistance Counselors—and Verification Program webinars and town halls—can help guide you through the process.
 If you use these pre-qualification resources, you can help speed up the decision on your application.</br>